UMCUGenetics/Dx_resources/ExomeDepth/README.md

           ```
         * remove 'chr' from chromsome names, if needed

-2) Optional: slice the stripped BED in fragments of x bp.
-This is done to chop up larger exons
+2) Optional: slice the stripped BED in fragments of (minimal) x bp.
+This is done to chop up large exons.
 ``` bash
 ./slice_bed_file.py {bed_file} {length} > {bed_file_sliced}
 ```